sdankbar/jaqumal/README.md

 ##### QML Profiling

-To profile QML, uncomment the line "CONFIG += qml_debug" in Jaqumal.pro and rebuild Jaqumal.
-Then on the application being profiled, pass "-qmljsdebugger=port:3456,block,services:CanvasFrameRate,EngineControl,DebugMessages" as the 2nd command line argument.
+To profile QML, pass "-qmljsdebugger=port:3456,block,services:CanvasFrameRate,EngineControl,DebugMessages" as the 2nd command line argument to the application to profile.
 Suggest "java" as the first argument.
-Once the application has started, it will wait for profiler to attach.
+Once the application has started, it will wait for a profiler to attach.
 In QtCreator, go to Analyze -> QML Profiler (Attach to Waiting Application).
 Specify the same port number as passed to the application (3456).

 # Examples